 An increase of ROI on the surrounding shelves

-The six shelves located in the main aisle received in average 7% increase of traffic.
-This addition meant a straight bump in promotional sales of 3.4% after the variation.
-Therefore, a small change in the NARTD location has made a relevant impact on the surrounding categories and sales.
+The six shelves received in average 7% increase of traffic.
+This addition meant a straight bump in promotional sales of 3.4% after this variation in the main aisle and therefore, a small change in the NARTD location has made a relevant impact of the customer behavior on the surrounding categories and sales.

 Applying retail intelligence is a powerful lever to make better in-store decisions.
 By means of Shoppermotion retail intelligence platform, it becomes simpler to measure, compare, and track shopper paths and how the customer experience directly impact the bottom line for every store.